vitb-mun/VITBMUN/README.md

 Welcome to the VIT Bhopal Model United Nations (VITBMUN)official website repository!
 This project showcases our club's activities, events, team, and sponsorship packages, providing a comprehensive platform for engaging with the world of Model United Nations.

-## Demo

-- Event Listings: View and register for MUN events.
-- Sponsorship Opportunities: Learn about and contribute as a sponsor.
-- Dynamic FAQ Section: Provides insights into the club's operations.

 ## Documentation